wildbeard/veriphy/README.md

 data-veriphy-Options
 =======

 Veriphy takes advantage of the new(ish) data- attribute in HTML.
-With it you can specify cool things like adding money between fields, comparing two emails together, or just comparing two fields together. ( Which only works for passwords :( )
+With it you can specify cool things like adding money between fields, comparing two emails together, or just comparing two fields together.

 + `data-veriphy-type=""` - Specify the type of input.
 Allows for more customization in validation such as phone number or credit card. ( Which are the only two types as of 1.55 )
 + `data-veriphy-compare=""` - Specify the name of the field you wish to compare the current field to.
 Currently works with passswords and emails.